slipstream/SlipStreamDocumentation/docs/release_notes/index.rst

 ===================

 Results from each development cycle are packaged and released.
-The process occurs approximately once every two weeks. **Releases from the past four months are supported**, although we generally recommend that you use the latest available release.
-Older releases are available, but not supported.
+The process occurred approximately once every two weeks.

+SlipStream version v3.71 is the **last planned release for SlipStream**.
+It is the only version of SlipStream supported at this time.
+The evolution of SlipStream will be called Nuvla 2.0.
+Browse the (preliminary) Nuvla 2.0 `documentation
+<https://nuvla.github.io/nuvla/>`_ to follow its development.

 .. toctree::
    :maxdepth: 2